tymyrddin/purple/source/docs/audits/supportive/cia.md

 * Automated scripts that import supplier data validate the input before updating records.
 * A ransomware attack that encrypts and renames files breaks integrity, even if backups exist.

-Auditors will look for systems that track changes, enforce review or approval for edits, and detect data corruption or unauthorised modifications.
-They may check audit logs, version histories, or data validation settings.
+Demonstrating integrity in practice means having systems that track changes, enforce review or approval for modifications, and detect corruption or unauthorised alterations.
+Audit logs, version histories, and data validation records serve as the evidence.

 ## Availability